 HOW DOES THE PROGRAMME WORK?

-• Young people will create a collaborative class zine exploring themes of hidden stories and invisible histories, using digital technology, consisting of poetry and digital art.
+• Young people will create a collaborative class zine using Apple Technology.
 Young people will develop learning in literacy, design, IT, history, performance and art.

-• All zines will be collated together into an online exhibition and will contribute to Tavares Strachan’s Encyclopaedia of Invisibility public project.
+• All zines will be collated together into an online exhibition and will be shared at Factory International and Southbank Centre

-• To culminate the project, each host organisation will deliver a local celebration event in Spring 2025.
+• Factory International will throw a local celebration event in Spring 2026.

 Key dates

-Teacher CPD and school workshops delivered: Autumn 2024
+Teacher CPD and school workshops delivered: Autumn 2025 – Spring 2025 (dates TBC)

 WHAT WILL YOUR SCHOOL NEED TO DO?